News From the Field

 Researchers develop first reliable technique to track web users across browsers

 February 10, 2017

-A team of researchers led by Yinzhi Cao, assistant professor computer science and engineering at Lehigh University has developed the first cross-browser fingerprinting technique to use machine-level features to identify users.
-The work is described in a paper called: "(Cross-) Browser Fingerprinting via OS and Hardware Level Features."
-Cao and his colleagues are scheduled to present their findings at the Internet Society's Network and Distributed System Security Symposium next week.
+A team of researchers led by Yinzhi Cao, assistant professor of computer science and engineering at Lehigh University has developed the first cross-browser fingerprinting technique to use machine-level features to identify users.
+The work is described in a paper titled "(Cross-) Browser Fingerprinting via OS and Hardware Level Features."
+Cao and his colleagues are scheduled to present their findings at the Internet Society's Network and Distributed System Security Symposium.

 The National Science Foundation (NSF) is an independent federal agency that supports fundamental research and education across all fields of science and engineering.
 In fiscal year (FY) 2016, its budget is $7.5 billion.
 NSF funds reach all 50 states through grants to nearly 2,000 colleges, universities and other institutions.
 Each year, NSF receives more than 48,000 competitive proposals for funding and makes about 12,000 new funding awards.
 NSF also awards about $626 million in professional and service contracts yearly.

 NSF News: https://www.nsf.gov/news/

 Awards Searches: https://www.nsf.gov/awardsearch/